-These programs are part of the Coronado Thunderbirds General Monthly Meetings, which are held at the Mountain View Club on KAFB.
-Social time begins at 11:00 am, when you may purchase a meal for $10.00 per person.
+These programs are part of the Coronado Thunderbirds General Monthly Meetings, which are held on the second Tuesday of the month at the Mountain View Club on KAFB.
+Social time begins at 11:00 am, when you may purchase a meal for $8.95-$9.95 per Club Member (Non-Members pay $1.00 more).
 The business portion of the meeting starts at Noon, then the program begins afterwards.